Here’s Why The Chefs’ Warehouse, Inc. (CHEF) Is A Stock To Set Your Sights On

-On Monday, shares of The Chefs’ Warehouse, Inc. (NASDAQ:CHEF) marked $12.19 per share versus a previous $11.03 closing price.
-With having a 10.52% gain, an insight into the fundamental values of The Chefs’ Warehouse, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-CHEF showed a fall of -68.01% within its YTD performance, with highs and lows between $3.55 – $42.06 during the period of 52 weeks, compared to the simple moving average of -62.58% in the period of the last 200 days.
+On Friday, shares of The Chefs’ Warehouse, Inc. (NASDAQ:CHEF) marked $12.66 per share versus a previous $14.08 closing price.
+With having a -10.09% loss, an insight into the fundamental values of The Chefs’ Warehouse, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+CHEF showed a fall of -66.78% within its YTD performance, with highs and lows between $3.55 – $42.06 during the period of 52 weeks, compared to the simple moving average of -60.61% in the period of the last 200 days.

 BMO Capital Markets equity researchers changed the status of The Chefs’ Warehouse, Inc. (NASDAQ: CHEF) shares from “Outperform” to a “Market Perform” rating in the report published on April 23rd, 2020.
 Other analysts, including National Securities, also published their reports on CHEF shares.
 National Securities repeated the rating from the previous report, marking CHEF under “Buy” rating, in the report published on February 27th, 2020.
 Additionally, CHEF shares got another “Overweight” rating from Piper Jaffray, setting a target price of $41 on the company’s shares, according to the report published in December 12th, 2019.
 On November 11th, 2019, CL King Initiated an Buy rating and increased its price target to $41.
 On the other hand, Jefferies Downgrade the “Hold” rating for CHEF shares, as published in the report on September 26th, 2018.
 Loop Capital seems to be going bullish on the price of CHEF shares, based on the price prediction for CHEF, indicating that the shares will jump to $18, giving the shares “Buy” rating based on their report from May 16th, 2017.
 Another “Buy” rating came from Canaccord Genuity, providing a prediction for $18 price target according to the report published in April 7th, 2017.